With evolving technologies, trends, competition, and customers’ needs, the ecommerce industry is certainly keeping online sellers on their tippy toes.

 As it is, more businesses are trying to find ways to improve their supply chain strategy to ensure it’s fail-proof regardless of the crisis that may arise.
-And while supply chain issues are far from being in your control, you can play your part by having a PIM solution that helps you manage inventory efficiently.
+And while supply chain issues are far from being in your control, you can play your part by having a PIM solution that inherits product availability from your ERP, helping you see which products you can or need to promote.
 This way, you will always share up-to-date and accurate information with your supply chain.

 6. Reliable tech stack